1i9/1337/FAQ.md

 #### Want to help out pirating book for other people?
 Here's what we need (from requests):
 > https://goo.gl/Ppe7Em

-Want to submit a PDF here to help others?
+#### Want to submit a PDF here to help others?
 Just send an email over to my email: ![alt text](https://github.com/wiiliam/SJSU-PDF-Project/raw/master/email-address-image.gif "My Email")

+# WAIT, WHAT HAPPENED TO THE LINK WITH ALL THE BOOK YOU GUYS HAD???
+> Chill dude, it's here: http://bit.do/sjsupdf